Bealby/Milestone-Project-2/README.md

 User Stories:

-- "We would love their to be lots of photos of Jack during the war.
+- "We would love theere to be lots of photos of Jack during the war.
 The more the merrier!"

 - "The site must be easy to use and not too complicated.
-We would like to share Jack's life with others.
-Espically Jack's older relatives and friends who are not very computer savvy."
+We would like to share Jack's life with others, espically Jack's older relatives and friends who are not very computer savvy."

 - "It would be good to incorporate some of Jack's journal in the Website.
 Any stories or snippets, to have an example of what he wrote"